 Iteration Tags are used to run a block of code repeatedly.

 Repeatedly executes a block of code.
-For a full list of parameters available within a for
+For a full list of parameters available within a for loop, see forloop(object).

-loops can output a maximum of 50 results per page.
+for loops can output a maximum of 50 results per page.
 In cases where there are more than 50 results, use the paginate tag to split them across multiple pages.

 {% for amenity in collection.amenities %}